 The lien affidavit must contain specific information, including a sworn statement and a general statement regarding the work performed and materials furnished, as set forth by Chapter 53 of the Texas Property Code.
 It must also be recorded with the County Clerk.

 - No later than the 15th day of the fourth month following completion or termination of a contract for non-residential projects; or

 - No later than the 15th day of the third month following the last month materials or labor was provided for residential projects.

 - A lien affidavit for specially fabricated materials must be record no later than the 15th day of the fourth month following (1) the last month materials were provided, (2) the last month materials would have normally been provided, or (3) the last month of any material breach of the contract.

 - Homestead & Residential Construction Liens: There are special considerations for contractors who assert liens against homestead properties.
 This includes meeting certain requirements when executing a written contract, and when filing a lien affidavit.

 - Payment and Enforcement: While many liens are resolved without action beyond a lien affidavit, some cases may require enforcement.
 A suit to foreclose upon a mechanic’s lien may be brought within four years of the actual claim.

 Discuss Your Rights With An Experienced Construction Lien Attorney

 Texas laws regarding construction liens can be convoluted and highly complex.
 Because there are many nuances to lien rights and perfecting a claim, working with experienced legal representation becomes crucial to protecting your ability to recover payment.

-At Hendershot Cowart, P.C., our Houston lawyers are available to speak with contractors, subcontractors, and others who have questions about their options for asserting a mechanic’s lien anywhere in Texas.
+At Hendershot Cowart P.C., our Texas lawyers are available to speak with contractors, subcontractors, and others who have questions about their options for asserting a mechanic’s lien anywhere in Texas.
 Our firm also assists clients with matters involving construction contract performance and COVID-19.
 To speak personally with an attorney, contact us.